pondsthlm/hosted-trend-report/README.md

 This setup makes it easy to run a service locally using production config and just override a selected few properties.
 This is very useful when doing performance testing etc. It keeps the need to introduce more and more environments in check.

+# Shared code

+If you have a piece of code that you feel would be useful to other teams, release it as a public npm module.
+Most of our common code is fairly generic (logging, configuration, cacheBusting) and can be turned into real open source modules.

 # Testing

 Tests are run using `npm test` which in turn runs tools that test the code and verify that it follows certain code conventions.